 As we have continued to expand our service offerings and diversify our business, we have also made changes to the financial information that our CEO, who has been identified as our Chief Operating Decision Maker (CODM), uses to make operating and capital decisions.
 Beginning with the first quarter of 2023, we concluded that we had two reportable segments: Intermodal and Transportation Solutions ("ITS") and Logistics which are based primarily on the services each segment provides.
-Results for the three and six months ended June 30, 2022 have been recast below to conform with the current period presentation.
+Results for the three and nine months ended September 30, 2023 have been recast below to conform with the current period presentation.
 Our ITS segment includes our asset-light business lines: intermodal and dedicated trucking.
 Our Logistics segment includes our non-asset business lines: managed transportation, truck brokerage, final mile, consolidation, warehousing and fulfillment.

 Intermodal and Transportation Solutions.
 Our Intermodal and Transportation Solutions segment offers high service, nationwide door-to-door intermodal transportation, providing value, visibility and reliability in both transcontinental and local lanes by combining rail transportation with local trucking.
-This segment also includes our trucking operations which provides drayage for our intermodal service offering and serves our customers who require high service local and regional trucking transportation using equipment dedicated to their needs.
+This segment includes our trucking operations which provides our customers with local pickup and delivery (referred to as "drayage") as well as high service local and regional trucking transportation using equipment dedicated to their needs.
+We arrange for the movement of our customers' freight in one of our approximately 50,000 containers.
+We contract with railroads to provide transportation for the long-haul portion of the shipment between rail terminals.
+Drayage between origin or destination and rail terminals are provided by our own trucking operations and third parties with whom we contract.
 Our dedicated service operation offers fleets of equipment and drivers to each customer on a contract basis, as well as the management and infrastructure to operate according to the customer's high service expectations.
-As of June 30, 2023, our trucking transportation operation consisted of approximately 2,400 tractors, 3,200 employee drivers and 4,400 trailers.
-We also contract for services with approximately 560 independent owner-operators.
-We arrange for the movement of our customers' freight in one of our approximately 49,000 containers.
+As of September 30, 2023, our trucking transportation operation consisted of approximately 2,300 tractors, 3,100 employee drivers and 4,400 trailers.
+We also contract for services with approximately 480 independent owner-operators.

 Logistics.
-Our Logistics segment offers a full range of trucking transportation services, including dry van, expedited, less-than-truckload, refrigerated and flatbed, all of which is provided by third party carriers with whom we contract.
-This segment also offers a wide range of logistics services including transportation management, shipment optimization, load consolidation, mode selection, carrier management, load planning and execution, warehousing, fulfillment, cross-docking, consolidation services and final mile delivery.
-We leverage proprietary technology along with collaborative relationships with third party service providers to deliver cost savings and performance-enhancing supply chain services to our clients.
+Our Logistics segment offers a wide range of services including transportation management, freight brokerage services, shipment optimization, load consolidation, mode selection, carrier management, load planning and execution, warehousing, fulfillment, cross-docking, consolidation services and final mile delivery.
+These services include a full range of trucking transportation services, including dry van, expedited, less-than-truckload, refrigerated and flatbed, all of which is provided by third party carriers with whom we contract.
+We also leverage proprietary technology along with collaborative relationships with third party service providers to deliver cost savings and performance-enhancing supply chain services to our clients.
 Our transportation management offering also serves as a source of volume for our ITS segment.